pravega/flink-connectors/documentation/src/docs/python.md

 This Pravega Python DataStream connector provides a data source and data sink for Flink streaming jobs.

 Your Flink streaming jobs could use Pravega as their storage with these [Python API Wrappers](https://github.com/pravega/flink-connectors/tree/master/src/main/python).
-This page only describes the API usage and for parameter concepts please refer to [Configurations](configurations.md) and [Streaming](streaming.md)
+This page only describes the API usage and for parameter concepts please refer to [Configurations](configurations.md) and [Streaming](streaming.md).

-**DISCLAIMER: This python wrapper is an IMPLEMENTATION REFERENCE and is not officially published.**
+**DISCLAIMER: This python wrapper is an IMPLEMENTATION REFERENCE and is not officially supported.**

 * [How to use](#How-to-use)
 * [PravegaConfig](#PravegaConfig)